 They serve it hot, with salsa, sour cream and tortilla chips.
-All other spinach artichoke dips are rated in comparison to that one.
+All other spinach artichoke dips are rated in comparison to that one, in my book.

-Serve hot on lightly toasted french bread or – my favorite way – with baked tortilla chips, salsa and more of the tofutti sour cream on the side.
+Serve hot on lightly toasted french bread or - my favorite way - with baked tortilla chips, salsa and more of your preferred vegan sour cream on the side.

 This dip is also delicious cold with raw veggies.
 Enjoy!

 💜 More recipes you'll love